jacnel/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 file *QiObjects.js* enumerates the available datatypes the qiTypeCodeMap.

-A type definition in Qi consists of one or more "Properties."
+A type definition in Qi consists of one or more "Properties".
 Each property has its own type.
 This can be a simple data type like integer or string, or a previously defined complex QiType.
 This allows for the creation of nested data types - QiTypes whose properties may be